-More than 750 health care facilities participated in the 2020 survey, including 35 children's hospitals.
-Most of the HEI-recommended policies and practices can be applied to all health care facilities, but children's hospitals have unique experiences and issues surrounding LGBTQ inclusion.
+While most of the HEI-recommended policies and practices can be applied to all health care facilities, children's hospitals have unique experiences and issues surrounding LGBTQ+ inclusion.
 To better understand these issues, the HRC Foundation convened a focus group of leaders from 11 children's hospitals who regularly participate in the HEI.

 - Patient services and support.
-Meeting needs of LGBTQ and transgender patients, including self-identification and medical decision making.
+Meeting the needs of LGBTQ+ patients, including self-identification and medical decision making.